 (h) that the amount of flunitrazepam that may be supplied on any one day shall not exceed such amount as is specified.

-(4) An authorisation issued for the purpose of subregulation (1) is valid for such period as is specified by the Commissioner of Health unless revoked by the Commissioner, by notice in writing served on the practitioner, before the expiration of that period.
+(4) An authorisation issued for the purpose of subregulation (1) is valid for such period as is specified by the CEO unless revoked by the CEO, by notice in writing served on the practitioner, before the expiration of that period.

-(5) The Commissioner of Health may at any time, by notice in writing served on the practitioner, amend the conditions and restrictions specified under subregulation (3).
+(5) The CEO may at any time, by notice in writing served on the practitioner, amend the conditions and restrictions specified under subregulation (3).

 (6) A medical practitioner shall not supply flunitrazepam or issue, write or authorise a prescription for flunitrazepam contrary to any conditions and restrictions specified in the authorisation.